 ILEIA, the Centre for learning on sustainable agriculture, is an independent organisation that supports agroecological approaches and family farming.

-ILEIA builds knowledge through documentation and systematisation, publishes Farming Matters magazine, and engages in advocacy in order to contribute to farmers' resilience and the improvement of their development options.
+ILEIA has over 30 years of experience in building knowledge through the documentation and systematisation of concrete practices and disseminating these in Farming Matters magazine.
+ILEIA supports social movements and engages in advocacy in order to contribute to an enabling environment for family farming based on agroecology.
 All information produced by ILEIA is freely available to all who wish to use and/or reproduce it.

 As the secretariat of the AgriCultures Network, ILEIA ensures coordination and coherence of network strategies and activities.